acse-yg1520/Final-Project/README.md

 L.Vinnett, J. Sovechles, C.O.
 Gomez, K.E.
 Waters, An image analysis approach to determine average bubble sizes using one-dimensional Fourier analysis, Minerals Engineering, Volume 126, 2018, Pages 160-166, ISSN 0892-6875, https://doi.org/10.1016/j.mineng.2018.06.030.

 Wang, J.; Forbes, G.; Forbes, E. Frother Characterization Using a Novel Bubble Size Measurement Technique.
-Appl.
+Applied.
 Sci.
 2022, 12, 750. https://doi.org/10.3390/app12020750

 ## License
 Bubble Analyser is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation version 3 only of the License.